 The symptoms of shingles tend to come in stages.

 Atypical skin sensations

-The rash appears differently in darker skin tones than in white skin.
-According to the United Kingdom’s National Health Service, the rash can often be red, but it can be harder to see on brown and black skin.
+The rash appears differently on darker skin tones than on lighter skin tones.
+According to the United Kingdom’s National Health Service, the rash can often be red, but it can be harder to see on darker skin tones.

 Early macule rash

 Eventually, the blisters rupture, scab over, and dry out.
-During this process, the blister may flatten and change color.
+During this process, the blisters may flatten and change color.

-Doctors call the macule and the vesicle rash the acute eruptive stage of shingles, lasting around
+Doctors call the macule and the vesicle rash the acute eruptive stage of shingles.
+This stage typically lasts around

-People may still experience pain after the rash has resolved, such as:
+People may still experience pain after the rash has resolved.
+The pain can feel similar to:

 - a burning or prickling sensation on the skin